 |Headphone Jack||Some current Android smartphones and many don't.||None on iPhone 7 and later, lighting to 3.5mm no longer comes with phone after iPhone XS|

 iOS and Android both use touch interfaces that have a lot in common - swiping, tapping and pinch-and-zoom.
 Both operating systems boot to a homescreen, which is similar to a computer desktop.
 While an iOS home screen only contains rows of app icons, Android allows the use of widgets, which display auto-updating information such as weather and email.
 The iOS user interface features a dock where users can pin their most frequently used applications.

-A status bar runs across the top on both iOS and Android, offering information such the time, WiFi or cell signal, and battery life; on Android the status bar also shows the number of newly received emails or messages.
+A status bar runs across the top on both iOS and Android, offering information such the time, WiFi or cell signal, and battery life; on Android the status bar also shows the number of newly received emails, messages and reminders.

 Many different manufacturers make Android phones and they often include some customization over the vanilla Android experience. e.g. HTC Sense or Samsung TouchWiz.
 Depending upon your device and carrier, there may be pre-installed apps that are bundled with your Android device.

 This article explains how app design patterns differ in Android and iOS.
 Android typically has a persistent back button for navigation.
 While the look and feel are different, many apps -- like TikTok, YouTube and WhatsApp -- will look familiar when you switch from Android to iOS or vice versa.